+Should you consider a temp-to-perm job?
 Even though most job seekers would prefer a permanent position right off the bat, a temporary job is a way to help pay the bills and could lead to permanent employment with the company you're temping at.

 A Good Option in Competitive Job Markets

 Temp jobs can be an excellent foot in the door for job seekers, particularly when the job market is very competitive.
 In a competitive job market, there are far more people looking for jobs than there are available positions.
 Employers have an advantage.
 They can be pickier about who they hire.

 Temp-to-perm positions allow companies to "try before they buy," testing out an employee's abilities before making a formal offer with benefits.

 Often, temp employees are hired through a temp agency.
 For companies, that means the burden of interviewing and making hiring decisions is reduced.
 Instead of sorting through hundreds of resumes, they will only review a handful from the temp agency's pre-screened candidates.